BlenderCN-Org/ScrollOfBanestones/README.md

 The game assets though will most likely be kept under a seperate license.

 ### What engine will you be using?
-That has not been decided as of yet.
-We could use Unity, Unreal, CryEngine or we could roll our own engine, the last option seems to be the most common for many open-source games and remakes (such as 0 A.D. and OpenMW).
+We have decided that we will be rolling our own engine which will be made using C++ and OpenGL (We will write the renderer in a way that we can also use Direct3D, Metal and Vulkan as well)

 ### What language will be used?
 That depends on what engine we decide to use.
 If we go down the Unity3D route, it'll be C#.
 If we go Unreal, C++.
 If we roll our own, that'll depend on the engine we design.